Three Key Paragraphs of Amazon Synod’s Final Document

 Cardinal Czerny replied: “What some people felt was that consulting about this in the Amazon context was not sufficient and they wanted it consulted in a broader context, whereas others felt that the existing norms of canon law of Church, practice and experience allow us to consider this within the context of a specific region, so that was what I’d say was a difference of opinion.”

-This indicates that some in the synod were pushing for a more universal acceptance of the ordination of married men, and this is why, according to sources, a push by other synod fathers for an Amazonian rite was intended to curtail that — to not let it be accepted universally, and to contain it within the Amazonian region.
+This indicates that some in the synod were pushing for a more universal acceptance of the ordination of married men, and this is why, according to sources, a push by other synod fathers for an Amazonian rite was intended to curtail that — not let it be accepted universally, and contain it within the Amazonian region.

-Asked by the Register for his opinion on theologians who say that a female diaconate is a dogmatic breach of Church teaching, Cardinal Czerny said that is a concern to be “shared” with the study commission that Francis set up in 2016 and that is mentioned in synod proposition 103.
+Asked by the Register for his opinion on theologians who say that a female diaconate is a dogmatic breach of Church teaching, Cardinal Czerny said that is a concern to be “shared” with the study commission Francis set up in 2016 and mentioned in proposition 103.

 Another point of interest is the post-synodal apostolic exhortation.
 In his closing words of the synod, Pope Francis noted he was not obliged to write one, but said he would nevertheless “like to do it before the end of the year, in such a way that not much time passes.
 Everything depends on time and I have to think.”

-Cardinal Czerny had said several weeks ago that he expected the papal document on the synod not to be published until next spring.
+Cardinal Czerny had said several weeks ago that he expected the papal document on the synod not to be published until next Spring.
 Usually such documents take a six months or so.
 So why could it occur so soon?

-The answer could be that it is largely already written, which many commentators have suspected (they believe the synod fathers invited, especially the ones chosen directly by the Pope, were known to be sympathetic to the propositions discussed, making the process of writing the concluding documents easier).
+The answer could be that it is largely already written, which many commentators have suspected (they believe the synod fathers invited, especially by the Pope, were known to be sympathetic to the propositions discussed, making the process of writing the concluding documents easier) .
 Or it could be that Francis sees the dangers of such controversial issues left hanging without a definitive papal text.
 Either way, we’re likely to know what conclusions the Pope draws from this meeting in a relatively short time.

 Meanwhile the so-called mastermind of the synod, Bishop Erwin Kräutler, prelate emeritus of Xingu, Brazil, told the Register he was “happy” with the final document.
 “It’s what we expected, of course,” he added.
 Bishop Kräutler has long supported the ordination of married men, and sees a female diaconate as a welcome and possible step to ordaining women as priests, despite the possibility being ruled out by Pope St. John Paul II, and Pope Francis a few years ago.